 A mesothelioma, asbestosis, or asbestos-related lung cancer diagnosis does not mean your legal options have expired.
 Workers who performed trade work at Herrin CUSD 4 facilities and have since been diagnosed may have substantial legal claims available right now.

-The controlling fact: Under Missouri law, the Missouri asbestos statute of limitations runs five years from the date of diagnosis — not from the date of last exposure — under Mo.
-Rev. Stat. § 516.120.
+The controlling fact: Under Missouri law, the Missouri asbestos statute of limitations runs two years from the date of diagnosis — not from the date of last exposure — under 735 ILCS 5/13-202.
 Workers who may have been exposed in the 1970s and 1980s and are being diagnosed today still have legal remedies available.

 Missouri asbestos claimants can file claims with more than 60 asbestos bankruptcy trust funds simultaneously with civil litigation, maximizing potential recovery.
 Every day you delay is a day closer to missed deadlines and lost compensation.

-About Herrin Community Unit School District 4 and Its Building History
+General Equipment at Herrin Community Unit School District 4 Illinois

 Asbestos exposure at Herrin CUSD 4 facilities was an occupational hazard for tradesmen.
 Workers who maintained building mechanical systems and performed repairs in boiler rooms, pipe chases, and mechanical spaces are the population most likely to have breathed airborne asbestos fibers on the job.